LLNL/shroud/docs/reference.rst

   Write some text lines which can be used with Sphinx's literalinclude directive.
 This is used to insert the generated code into the documentation.
+  Can be applied at the top level or any declaration.
+  Setting *literalinclude* at the top level implies *literalinclude2*.

+literalinclude2

+  Write some text lines which can be used with Sphinx's literalinclude directive.
+Only effects some entities which do not map to a declarations such as some helper functions or types.
+  Only effective at the top level.

 return_scalar_pointer
   Determines how to treat a function which returns a pointer to a scalar